|Dan O'Bannon and Ron Shusett|

 |poster for Dark Star|

-b) Scripts in DevelopmentSo having made contact with Dan over the phone, Ron told him that he liked his film Dark Star a lot and would like to work with him.
+b.i) Scripts in developmentHaving made contact with Dan over the phone, Ron told him that he liked his film Dark Star a lot and would like to work with him.
 Then Dan said to him "Have you got any scripts that you’ve developed?
-Send me something you've written.
-Look, everybody thinks they’re a writer.
+Send me something you've written. 'cause there are so many people that think they're writers and they're not.
 I’d like to see what you’ve done so I can see how I feel about you.”

 Of course, Ron had some things that he had done, and so Dan asked him to send him a few examples, because there were so many people that thought that they were writers, and quite simply, in Dan’s view they were not.
-Ron sent him two scripts which he remembered that he had either co-written or co-storied, actually it was something that in over two decades later when he came to talk of this information he would no longer recollect which scripts they were.
+Ron sent him two scripts which he remembered that he had either co-written or co-storied, actually it was something that in over two decades later when he came to talk of this information he would no longer recollect which scripts they were and then again later, one of the scripts seemed to be the first act of what would become Total Recall.

 He noted that when he was involved in doing these things he sometimes wrote the stories, and then sometimes he wrote the actual screenplay.
 Dan didn’t send Ron any of his own scripts but since he had seen examples of Ron, he was very impressed and he said to him, “okay, you're good, come over, let’s get together and have a meeting”